MoldyMacaroniX/dashword.net/docs/ads.md

 ## Disabling Ads On The Entire Site

-Simply set `metadata.isAds: false` in `_src/_data/metadata.json`.
+Simply set `"isAds": false` in `_src/_data/metadata.json`.
 Ideally this should never be done on the live site, only when required for testing in a local development environment.